Validation

 The

-collection is empty, so your custom validation methods should add errors to it when you wish validation to fail:class Invoice < ApplicationRecord validate :expiration_date_cannot_be_in_the_past, :discount_cannot_be_greater_than_total_value def expiration_date_cannot_be_in_the_past if expiration_date.present? && expiration_date < Date.today errors.add(:expiration_date, "can't be in the past") end end def discount_cannot_be_greater_than_total_value if discount > total_value errors.add(:discount, "can't be greater than total value") end end end
+valid?method will verify that theerrorscollection is empty, so your custom validation methods should add errors to it when you wish validation to fail:class Invoice < ApplicationRecord validate :expiration_date_cannot_be_in_the_past, :discount_cannot_be_greater_than_total_value def expiration_date_cannot_be_in_the_past if expiration_date.present? && expiration_date < Date.today errors.add(:expiration_date, "can't be in the past") end end def discount_cannot_be_greater_than_total_value if discount > total_value errors.add(:discount, "can't be greater than total value") end end end1

 2